folio-org/folio-org.github.io/source-code/index.md

 [the `folio-org` area](https://github.com/folio-org).
 The fall into three
-categories: server-side elements which provide services and the instructure that they run on; client-side elements which provide a framework for using those services from a Web browser; and a few that fall into neither of these categories.
+categories: server-side elements which provide services and the infastructure that they run on; client-side elements which provide a framework for using those services from a Web browser; and a few that fall into neither of these categories.